Rolly Quizon

 Raul Dominguez Quizon (October 5, 1958 – March 15, 2018), better known as Rolly Quizon, was a Filipino actor, and one of Dolphy's children.
 He gained recognition for portraying namesake character Rolly Puruntong in the Filipino television sitcom John en Marsha.

-Life and career
+Early life

 Raul Dominguez Quizon was born on October 5, 1958, to Rodolfo Vera Quizon and former actress Engracita Dominguez, him being the youngest among their six children.
 He has 12 half-siblings.

+Career

 Quizon's performance as a guest in an episode of Dolphy's Special was noticed by Dolphy, and together with Director Ading Fernando, included him in the cast of John en Marsha.
 During his career, he starred in a number of movies, largely with RVQ Productions alongside Dolphy.

+Illness and death

 On March 9, 2018, Quizon had a stroke, and died on March 15.